Research Robots Humanoid Applications Industries Technology Contact

 Do external sensors (LiDAR/Cameras) have their own ratings?

-Yes, and the system is only as strong as its weakest link.
-If a robot chassis is IP65 but the navigation LiDAR is IP54, the overall system cannot be treated as IP65.
-When specifying a robot, ensure all peripheral sensors match the environment's requirements.
+Yep, and the whole system's only as good as its weakest link.
+If your robot's IP65 but the LiDAR's just IP54, you can't call the system IP65.
+When speccing a robot, make sure all sensors match your environment's demands.

 How does condensation affect IP ratings?

-Ready to implement Ingress Protection (IP) Ratings in your fleet?
+Ready to bring Ingress Protection (IP) ratings to your fleet?

 Explore Our Robots